Lightning-AI/LitServe/README.md

 # Performance
 LitServe is purpose-built for AI workloads, with specialized multi-worker handling that delivers a minimum 2x speedup over FastAPI.

-Additional features like batching and GPU support can drive performance well beyond 2x, scaling efficiently to handle more simultaneous requests than FastAPI and TorchServe."
+Additional features like batching and GPU support can drive performance well beyond 2x, scaling efficiently to handle more simultaneous requests than FastAPI and TorchServe.
-LitServe achieves a minimum 2x speed up over FastAPI because it is specialized for AI workloads with highly tuned multi-worker handling.
-With features like batching, GPUs, etc... you can even go much faster than 2x.

 Reproduce the full benchmarks [here](https://lightning.ai/docs/litserve/home/benchmarks) (higher is better).